Timeline of Events

 Create your project board & display

-Prepare your 2-3 minute presentation.
+Prepare and practice your 2-3 minute presentation.
 Take a look at our “Project Tips/Interview” section on the Student & Parents page.
 Remember: your judges will be scientists and engineers; you do not have to explain every tiny detail to them.
+Practice with a timer to ensure you get all of the most important information out within 3 minutes maximum.
+After 3 minutes, judges will be able to interrupt you with questions

 Finalize Project!
 It's Fair Time!